Flood Warning issued for Bucks, Philadelphia by NWS - News Break

 Flood Warning issued for Bucks, Philadelphia by NWS

 Effective: 2021-07-13 01:34:00 EDT Expires: 2021-07-13 04:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Bucks; Philadelphia FLOOD WARNING REMAINS IN EFFECT UNTIL 8 AM EDT THIS MORNING FOR SOUTHEASTERN BUCKS AND NORTHEASTERN PHILADELPHIA COUNTIES At 310 AM EDT, Doppler radar, rain gauges, and weather spotters reported that between 6 and 10 inches of rain fell across the warned area Monday afternoon and Monday night.
-Residual flooding will continue through the morning hours.
-Roads may still be closed and even washed out in the hardest hit areas.
-Some locations that will experience flooding include Philadelphia, Trenton, Bensalem, Burlington, Bristol, Palmyra, Beverly, Tullytown, Langhorne, Andalusia, Feasterville-Trevose, and Levittown.alerts.weather.gov
+Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
+Target Area: Bucks; Philadelphia FLOOD WARNING REMAINS IN EFFECT UNTIL 8 AM EDT THIS MORNING FOR NORTHWESTERN BURLINGTON, SOUTHEASTERN BUCKS, AND NORTHEASTERN PHILADELPHIA COUNTIES At 128 AM EDT, Doppler radar, rain gauges, and weather spotters reported that between 6 and 10 inches of rain fell across the warned area Monday afternoon and Monday night.
+Residual flooding will continue through the overnight hours.
+While additional widespread heavy rain should west of the warned area, additional pockets of locally moderate rain may exacerbate flooding already occurring.
+Some locations that will experience flooding include Philadelphia, Trenton, Bensalem, Willingboro, Florence, Burlington, Bristol, Riverside, Palmyra, Bordentown, Beverly, and Tullytown.alerts.weather.gov

 Comments / 0